javier-menendez-hitachids/men-poc-net8-mvc/README.md

-# men-poc-net8-mvc
+# ASP.NET Core MVC Website with Contentful
-MVC + Contentful solution
+This solution allow us to migrate existing Umbraco MVC apps with the lesser effort and ability to reuse biggest ammount of code.